Skip to main content

 Medical reasons

-You may be considering circumcision for a medical reason.
-If so, talk to your GP or specialist.
+You may be advised to have circumcision for a medical reason.

 Circumcision is sometimes considered a treatment option for some conditions.
 This is usually when other treatments have not worked.